While the Internet can be a safe and convenient place to do business,|

 This scam may take various forms including purchasing frozen semen, tack, equipment, using WIRE TRANSFERS, even scammers posing as SELLERS on our sites, etc. but all of the emails we have seen have various similarities including misspellings, bad English, foreign countries, and making offers for a client or other third party.

-Lately, we have heard about scammers who request payments through Amazon Payments.
+We have heard about scammers who request payments through spoofed Amazon Payments and Google Wallet.

 Unscrupulous Horse Traders